cancerit/cgpJBrowseToolkit/README.md

 ##### HTTP-BASIC authentication

 To use this with a site secured with http_basic you need to provide your password for the authentication phase.
+You have 2 options:

+1. Specify `-p -` to be prompted for your password.
+2. Create a file with your password in plan-text.

 Please **set permissions accordingly**, don't expose your password on a network drive.
+If permissions are not appropriate the script will update them accordingly.

 Other: